European emigration: United States

 As of the 2020 census, 61.6% of Americans identify as white alone.
 The 2020 United States census data revealed that English Americans 46.5 million (19.8%), German Americans 45m (19.1%), Irish Americans 38.6m (16.4%) and Italian Americans 16.8m (7.1%) were the four largest self-reported European ancestry groups at 62.4% of the white alone or in combination population, reflecting the early settlement.

 At the time of the first U.S. census in 1790, 80.7% of the American people self-identified as White, where it remained above that level, even reaching as high as 90% prior to the passage of the Immigration and Nationality Act of 1965.
 However, numerically it increased from 3.17 million (1790) to 199.6 million (1990) two hundred years later.

 Mexico

-Guillermo del Toro, Mexican filmmaker, is a European Mexican.
+Mexican filmmaker Guillermo del Toro is a Mexican of European descent.

 Mexico is a multi-ethnic country where a large majority of the population have at least some European ancestry.
 Britannica estimates that around three-fifths are Mestizo, which includes people with mixed European and Amerindian ancestry, while White Mexicans are the largest part of the remainder.
 Skin color palettes have been used as a primary criteria to estimate the ethnoracial groups within Latin America.
 A summary published by the Latin American Public Opinion Project has described this as more accurate than self-identification particularly, where the different discourses that exist in regards to national identity have rendered previous attempts to estimate ethnic groups unreliable.
 If the criterion used is the presence of blond hair, it is 18% - 23%.